- Country: Iraq

 Clean Tigris – dialogue project for sustainable peace in Mesopotamia

-The dialogue programme “Clean Tigris” is a two year project that brings together city mayors, governors, members of national and regional parliaments, academics, active members of civil society and artists living along the two main rivers Euphrates and Tigris and the Marshlands in Iraq.
-Together, they will develop sustainable solutions to fight water pollution and to improve the water management of Iraq.
+The dialogue programme “Clean Tigris” brings city mayors and other decision-makers, academics, active members of civil society and artists living along the two main rivers Euphrates and Tigris and the Marshlands in Iraq into a dialogue.
+Together, they develop sustainable solutions to fight water pollution and strive to improve water management in the country.

 - The Roadmap for a sustainable water resource management in Irak (in Arabic), offering a set of recommendations on how to improve the water situation in the country.